Additional information can be obtained by contacting the inquiry line: 1-866-933-5290 in Saskatchewan or 306‑933-5290 outside the province.

-- maximum registered gross vehicle weight for vehicles
+- Maximum registered gross vehicle weight for vehicles.

-- tire size and axle spacing
+- Tire size and axle spacing.

 The axle load of a wheeled vehicle is the total weight felt by the roadway for all wheels connected to a given axle.
 Legal weights and dimensions are needed to balance the capacity and geometric capabilities of the infrastructure with maximum economic benefits while ensuring road safety.
-View the Don't overload the road Poster and map
+View the Don't Overload the Road Poster and Map.

-The annual Trucker's Guide serves as a great reference for commercial vehicle operators travelling in Saskatchewan.
+The annual Truckers' Guide serves as a great reference for commercial vehicle operators travelling in Saskatchewan.
 It's designed to make it easier to understand which transportation organizations are responsible for the information a commercial driver needs.

-The Bridge and Structural Clearance Table
+Bridge and Structural Clearance Table

-outlines the vertical and horizontal clearance of structures on Saskatchewan highways.
+The Bridge and Structural Clearance Table outlines the vertical (height) and horizontal (width) clearance of structures on Saskatchewan highways.

-- Schedule A - Bridges unable to support any load exceeding the allowable gross weight or axle weights.
+- Schedule A (PDF) – Bridges unable to support any load exceeding the allowable gross weight or axle weights.